Qarani-m/Qarani-m/README.md

 I specialize in providing comprehensive programming solutions across multiple languages and platforms:

-- **Application Development** – Full-stack development in Java, JavaScript, TypeScript, and Python
+- **Application Development** – Full-stack development in Java, JavaScript and Python
-- **Machine Learning** – Building intelligent models for prediction, classification, and automation
 - **Database Management** – Expert solutions in SQL, MySQL, and MongoDB
 - **Technical Documentation** – Clear, professional documentation for all deliverables
 - **Algorithm Implementation** – Efficient and secure algorithms for various applications